Investigators' toolkit

 In most cases the people who require an outcome letter include:

-Any person subject to investigation
+• Any person subject to investigation.

 Appeals

-It’s very important to include the right to appeal as a part of the outcome letter.
-This makes it clear what the next steps are for everybody involved.
-Once the outcome letters have been sent, any further communication can be passed straight over to the relevant Safe Practice team at HQ.
+The right to appeal is included in the appeals and review procedure as a part of the outcome letter.
+This procedure makes it clear what the next steps are for everybody involved.
+Once the outcome letters have been sent, any further communication can be passed straight over to the relevant safeguarding, safety and wellbeing team at HQ.

 Sharing your findings